marybethcassity/ExploreEmbeddings/README.md

 ## WSL (GPU enabled)

 ## Usage

-**Step 1:** Provide the path to the folder containing csv files from [DeepLabCut](https://www.mackenziemathislab.org/deeplabcut) and corresponding mp4 files.
+**Step 1:** Provide the absolute path to the folder containing csv files from [DeepLabCut](https://www.mackenziemathislab.org/deeplabcut) and corresponding mp4 files.
 For help with DeepLabCut install see [this](https://docs.google.com/document/d/1VsdeL4G_OTTggeyv5SzAn8GRBjdLrDKKMCqUvYcxpRQ/edit?usp=sharing) document.

+**Step 2:** Check the box to determine if you are going to load a previously created plot or create a new one.

+#### If creating a new plot

+**Step 3:** Name the plot.
+This will be the name of the subdirectory containing the plot json and the corresponding files.

+**Step 4:** Set the parameters.
+The default parameters will automatically load.

+**Step 5:** Click the Generate UMAP Embedding button.

+#### If loading a previously created plot

+**Step 3:** Select the subdirectory containing the plot json you want to load.
+> [!NOTE]
+The dropdown menu will contain the names of all of the subdirectorys in the main folder you provided (containing the csv and mp4 files).
+You do not provide the path to the plot json file in Step 1, you select the subdirectory containing the plot json from the drop down.

+**Step 4:** Click the Generate UMAP Embedding button.

+#### Optional